 Fong-Torres is known as one of the most talented rock journalists of all time.
 Now author and once radio broadcaster, he is mostly known for his work with Rolling Stone Magazine, and for his fictional character portrayed in the 2000 movie Almost Famous.
 If you dive deeper into his life, you understand he represents so much more.

 Most importantly he represents what it means to be a second-generation Chinese American.
 Like many other Chinese immigrants, his parents were searching to build a better life for their family and chase that American Dream.
-Due to the Chinese Exclusion Act his father, who was born Fong Kwok Seung, posed as a Filipino using a fake birth certificate with the name Ricardo Torres so he and his family could immigrate to the United States.
+Due to the Chinese Exclusion Act, his father, who was born Fong Kwok Seung, posed as a Filipino.
+He used a fake birth certificate with the name Ricardo Torres so he and his family could immigrate to the United States.
 The family later took on the hyphenated name Fong-Torres.

 Fong-Torres was able to build a reputation that he could be trusted when it came to interviewing and writing about the rock music community.
 When asked how he was able to bring out the vulnerability in the musicians he interviewed, Fong-Torres told AsAmNews, “perhaps they’re looking at me in some ways as an outsider.
 They’re outsiders as entertainers, whatever our culture might be, we’ve chosen this path and it’s not the usual road for most people.
 So, I think that gives us a bit of connection,”